 And, it returns user access privileges and related information as shown below.

-If we are not root user, then the above line will cause error by showing Access Denied message to the browser.
+If we are not root user, then the above line will cause an error by showing Access Denied message to the browser.

-This command returns large list of information represented by name, value pairs.
-These huge list of information is about the status report of database server regarding number of connection attempts, number of bytes received from and sent to the server and so on.
+This command returns a large list of information represented by name, value pairs.
+This huge list of information is the status report of database server regarding the number of connection attempts, a number of bytes received from and sent to the server and so on.

-Like MySQL SHOW STATUS command, it will also return list of name, value pairs about MySQL port, version and connection settings.
+Like MySQL SHOW STATUS command, it will also return a list of name, value pairs about MySQL port, version and connection settings.

 SHOW DATABASES command will list all available databases.
 Like that, SHOW TABLES used to list tables.
 Before executing SHOW TABLES command, we need to select database.

 SHOW TABLES FROM <database-name>

-As same as above for listing tables with given database name, we can show list of table index and columns by providing the table name and database name.
+As same as above for listing tables with given database name, we can show a list of table index and columns by providing the table name and database name.

-For example, let there is an users table in payload database.
+For example, let there is a users table in payload database.
 NOW these two commands can be used as shown below.

 SHOW INDEX FROM users FROM payload

 Thus, the SHOW command is used to get information about MySQL variables, settings and also to display the structure databases tables.